 WHICH CAMERA GEAR IS SUPER EFFECTIVE?

 Welcome to my guide on how to choose a camera and lens.
+Want to get started with photography, but not know how to go about choosing a camera?
 There are hundreds of cameras and lenses in the world now – It is no wonder people get so lost in choosing their new camera gear.
 Good for you rich people, you can just “gotta buy em all”.
-But as for the rest of us poor folks, we have to choose super effective gear, and stick with it for a long time.
+But as for the rest of us poor folks, we have to choose super effective gear and stick with it for a long time.

-So this is what the guide is all about, helping you to choose a good camera and/or lens.
+This is what the guide is all about, helping you to choose good camera gear and not regret buying it.
 A small note before we begin though – this is a beginner friendly guide.
 I will mention a few basic things briefly in this guide.
 For those of you who are a little more advanced, you might want to skip those sections.

 TABLE OF CONTENTS